Karbon Premium Customer Service Terms

 (ii) greater than fifty percent (50%) of the ownership interest in the entity.

-“Authorized Users” means employees, agents and independent contractors of Customer who are authorized by Customer to access and use the Services, as further described in Section 2.3 below;
+“Authorized User(s)” means employees, agents and independent contractors of Customer who are authorized by Customer to access and use the Services, as further described in Section 2.3 below, and in this context, use of “You” or “Your” will refer to such Authorized Users and to the Customer;

 “Authorized User Data” means the personal data and information Authorized Users provide to Karbon and/or are inputted by Customer into the Subscription Service for the purpose of creating an account for an Authorized User, but excluding the Customer Data and Karbon Data;